POET

 POET Technologies Hits 11-Year High With Zero Revenue

-POET Technologies is trading at $15.10, an 11-year high, on a rally that has carried the stock roughly 84% above its average analyst price target of $8.20.
+POET Technologies is trading at $15.10, an 11-year high.
+The stock sits roughly 84% above its average analyst price target of $8.20.
 The company's trailing twelve-month revenue rounds to approximately zero.
-That gap between price and fundamentals is where the interesting questions live.
+That gap between price and fundamentals is the whole story.

 The Catalyst That Isn't a Filing

-The fuel for this move appears to be CFO commentary about a "big order roadmap" and references to new orders in news headlines.
-Retail traders have latched onto the narrative, framing POET as a picks-and-shovels play for AI infrastructure.
+The rally traces back to CFO commentary about a "big order roadmap" and new-order headlines.
+Retail traders have seized on the narrative, casting POET as a picks-and-shovels play for AI infrastructure.
 InvestorPlace included it among "Three Stocks for the AI Infrastructure Boom."

-Here is what's absent: POET has filed no SEC documents in the last 60 days and has no insider transactions in the last 90 days in the available record.
+Here is what's missing: POET has filed no SEC documents in the last 60 days.
+No insider transactions appear in the last 90 days.
 When a stock doubles on order commentary but management hasn't put anything on paper with the SEC, the signal-to-noise ratio is poor.
 Conference call optimism is free.
 8-K filings carry legal weight.
 One of those showed up.
 The other didn't.

 1,075% Growth From Nothing Is Still Nothing

 The 1,075% revenue growth figure looks electric in a screener.
-In context, it means POET went from essentially zero revenue to slightly more than zero revenue.
+In practice, it means POET went from essentially zero revenue to slightly more than zero.
 The trailing twelve-month top line still rounds to $0 against a $2.31 billion market capitalization.
-That is not a valuation multiple.
-It is a valuation concept, an expression of pure faith in a future revenue stream that has not materialized in any quarter yet reported.
+That is not a valuation multiple — it is a bet, pure faith in a revenue stream that has not appeared in any quarter yet reported.

-The earnings trajectory reinforces the gap.
+The earnings trajectory fits the same pattern.
 POET posted EPS of -$0.12, -$0.10, and -$0.10 over its last three reported quarters, missing analyst estimates in two of those periods.
 Forward P/E is listed as infinite because analysts do not expect profitability in the forward period.
-The company is pre-revenue in every meaningful sense, trading at a mid-cap valuation reserved for businesses that have already proven unit economics.
+The company is pre-revenue in every functional sense.
+It trades at a mid-cap valuation typically reserved for businesses that have already proven unit economics.

 Skyrocketing, Then Plummeting, Then Skyrocketing

-The volatility pattern tells its own story.
+The volatility tells its own story.
 One Motley Fool headline from today describes POET "skyrocketing."
 Another from a day earlier describes it "plummeting."
-That kind of intraday swing is characteristic of a name held by momentum traders with short time horizons and no anchor valuation.
+That kind of whipsaw is the signature of a name held by momentum traders with short time horizons and no anchor valuation.
 When the bid disappears, it disappears fast.
 Jim Cramer's take: "I'm not ready to recommend chasing here."
-For once, the restraint seems appropriate.
+For once, the restraint fits.

 What Would Change the Picture

-The bear case is straightforward: $2.31 billion for a company with no revenue, no profitability timeline, and no recent filings is a price that requires every optimistic assumption to land simultaneously.
-The AI infrastructure narrative gives POET a story, but stories without signed contracts and filed financials have a specific shelf life.
+The bear case is simple: $2.31 billion for a company with no revenue, no profitability timeline, and no recent filings is a price that requires every optimistic assumption to land at once.
+The AI infrastructure narrative gives POET a story, but stories without signed contracts and filed financials have a shelf life.

-What would make this worth revisiting: an SEC filing confirming the order pipeline the CFO reportedly described, a quarter showing meaningful revenue acceleration (not percentage growth off a rounding error), or insider buying that signals management conviction at these levels.
-None of those have appeared yet.
+Three things would make this worth revisiting: an SEC filing confirming the order pipeline the CFO reportedly described, a quarter showing real revenue acceleration — not percentage growth off a rounding error — or insider buying that signals management conviction at these levels.
+None of those have appeared.
 Until they do, the stock is trading on enthusiasm, not evidence.

 Run the free POET Technologies Inc. deep-dive →